vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-node.md

 1. Install PostgreSQL.
 As a reference, use the [PostgreSQL documentation ↗](https://www.postgresql.org/download/linux/ubuntu/)
 2. Install TimescaleDB.
 As a reference, use [the Timescale documentation ↗](https://docs.timescale.com/install/latest/self-hosted/installation-linux/)
 3. Apply recommended Timescale tuning unless you want to do it manually - and you know what you are doing: `timescaledb-tune`
-4. Log in as PostgreSQL super user: `sudo -u postgres psql`
+4. Log in as PostgreSQL superuser: `sudo -u postgres psql`
 5. Create the `<VEGA-DB-USER>` user in PostgreSQL: `create user <VEGA-DB-USER> with encrypted password '<VEGA-DB-PASS>';`
 6. With the `<VEGA-DB-USER>` user create a `<VEGA-DB-NAME>` database: `create database <VEGA-DB-NAME> with OWNER=<VEGA-DB-USER>;`
 7. Ensure `<VEGA-DB-USER>` has permissions to `<VEGA-DB-NAME>`: `grant all privileges on database <VEGA-DB-NAME> to <VEGA-DB-USER>;`